Dizzy Gillespie: Early life and career

 The youngest of nine children of Lottie and James Gillespie, Dizzy Gillespie was born in Cheraw, South Carolina.
 His father was a local bandleader, so instruments were made available to the children.
+James died when Dizzy was only ten years old.

-Gillespie started to play the piano at the age of four.
-Gillespie's father died when he was only ten years old.
-He taught himself how to play the trombone as well as the trumpet by the age of twelve.
-From the night he heard his idol, Roy Eldridge, on the radio, he dreamed of becoming a jazz musician.
+Gillespie started to play the piano at age four; by the time he was 12, he taught himself how to play the trombone and the trumpet.

-He won a music scholarship to the Laurinburg Institute in North Carolina which he attended for two years before accompanying his family when they moved to Philadelphia in 1935.
+From the night Gillespie heard his idol, Roy Eldridge, on the radio, he dreamed of becoming a jazz musician.
+He won a music scholarship to the Laurinburg Institute in North Carolina, which he attended for two years before accompanying his family when they moved to Philadelphia in 1935.

-Gillespie's first professional job was with the Frank Fairfax Orchestra in 1935, after which he joined the respective orchestras of Edgar Hayes and later Teddy Hill, replacing Frankie Newton as second trumpet in May 1937.
+Gillespie's first professional job was with the Frank Fairfax Orchestra in 1935, after which he joined the orchestras of Edgar Hayes and later Teddy Hill, replacing Frankie Newton as second trumpet in May 1937.
 Teddy Hill's band was where Gillespie made his first recording, "King Porter Stomp".
-In August 1937 while gigging with Hayes in Washington D.C., Gillespie met a young dancer named Lorraine Willis who worked a Baltimore–Philadelphia–New York City circuit which included the Apollo Theater.
-Willis was not immediately friendly but Gillespie was attracted anyway.
+In August 1937, while gigging with Hayes in Washington, D.C., Gillespie met a young dancer named Lorraine Willis who worked a Baltimore–Philadelphia–New York City circuit which included the Apollo Theater.
+Willis was not immediately friendly, but Gillespie was attracted anyway.
 The two married on May 9, 1940.